thakurchirag/thakurchirag/README.md

 ![header](https://capsule-render.vercel.app/api?type=venom&height=200&text=I%20am%20Shiwam.&fontSize=70&color=0:8871e5,100:b678c4&stroke=b678c4)

 ## About Me
 Hey, I'm a student in the department of Computer Science.
 I'm a keen learner and always ready for new tasks to challenge me.
 I have expertise in Python, C++, DSA, HTML ,CSS, JS .
-Moreover, I began my journey towards training myself as a Full Stack Web Developer.
-With a positive mindset and helping and learning from my fellow connections, I look forward for great opportunities for upscaling myself as a person.
+Moreover, I began my journey towards training myself as a Full Stack Web Developer with a positive mindset, I look forward for great opportunities for upscaling myself as a person.

 ## Languages and Tools: